teresa-le/Juniper_Strategy_Operations_Analysis/README.md

 ## Purpose
 The purpose of this analysis was to analyze the performance of Juniper's launch in NYC and how to improve its performance from a revenue perspective.
 Juniper is a quick-commerce food delivery service startup's performance.

+## Actions
+To determine what problem we were trying to solve and help narrow our focus, we defined the inputs to our problem statement and created an issue tree.

 ## Results
 <img src="https://github.com/teresa-le/Juniper_Strategy_Operations_Analysis/blob/main/Resources/Revenue%20Earned.png">